rfrht/FT991A-PAT/README.md

 ### Notes:

 * Board (5 samples) costed $2 in [jlcpcb.com](https://jlcpcb.com/quote).
-* The [parts](Design/bom-ft991-panadapter.csv) costs around $25 in Digi-Key.
+* The [parts](Design/bom-ft991-panadapter.csv) costs around $24 in Digi-Key.
 * IF is wide open, spanning the preselector filter range.
 With that comes also a problem: Very strong signals might spew images through the spectrum in your SDR.
 Use the RTL-SDR RX gain to counteract.
-* The selectable BPF did not work, resulting in signal loss.
-Fortunately, it is off by default so it did not impact directly the panadapter.
+* The selectable BPF **now works!!**

 ### Next steps:
-Finish Revision O
-Procure the board and components
+Procure the board
 Test

 ### Changelog: (PY2RAF)

+28/Jun/2020 - Revision P, Full Version - Experimental
+* Changed RF switch layout - now IF input uses the RF switch's `RFC` port instead of RF2 - It seems that the PE4259's `RF{N}` port gets in a grounded state instead of just reflecting out the data when the port is not selected/active
+* Got rid of the "Grounding" in RF1 port; that's not necessary because...
+Above
+* Because of that...
+One less component (the 4.7 nF C2 cap)
+* Few component routing/placement for better ground plane rastnest
+* Updated Bandpass .ASC file for use with LTSpice; reflects SM0AOM Filter, with new values

-dd/mmm/2019 - Revision O
+02/Nov/2019 - Revision O
-** WORK IN PROGRESS **
 * Board redesign
 * Moved everything to the bottom side of the board, except for a RF switch and SDR/Scope unit ports
-* Redesigned BPF (thanks to SM0AOM)
+* Redesigned BPF (thanks to [SM0AOM](https://forums.qrz.com/index.php?threads/filter-design-help.671664/))
 * Changed panadapter default state from disabled to enabled
-* Changed RF front-end switch to use the TX9 signal OR SDR to disable it
+* Changed RF front-end switch to use the TX9 signal instead of RX9
 * Added a PTC fuse
 * Choosed a simpler (and cheaper) 9V regulator